tsinghua-ideal/flare/Readme.md

 ## Infrastructure

-It contains two submodules named `Submodule-of-SecureSpark`, which is the focus to modify, and `incubator-teaclave-sgx-sdk`, the Rust SGX SDK developed by Baidu X Lab. `Submodule-of-SecureSpark` has one branch `master`, which is modified by me based on `master` branch of `Vega` repo.
+It contains two submodules named `flare-core-untrusted`, which is the focus to modify, and `incubator-teaclave-sgx-sdk`, the Rust SGX SDK developed by Baidu X Lab. `flare-core-untrusted` has one branch `master`, which is modified by me based on `master` branch of `Vega` repo.

 ## Setup Environment